Skip to content

 Federal Funding Streams for Children and Youth Services

-This database catalogs the purposes and key characteristics of 304 federal funding streams that support cradle-to-career initiatives.
+This database catalogs the purposes and key characteristics more than 400 federal funding streams that support children and youth, as well as policy and funding changes that may affect these funding streams.

 Explore the database below